by Jason Wasserman MD PhD FRCPC

 The size of stromal invasion is not the same as the tumour size because the tumour size also includes any HSIL that may be above the area of invasion.
-For that reason the size of the tumour may be larger than the size of stromal invasion.
+For that reason, the size of the tumour may be larger than the size of the stromal invasion.

-Why is this important?
-The amount of stromal invasion is used to determine the tumour stage (see Pathologic stage below).
-In general, less stromal invasion is associated with better prognosis while more invasion is associated with worse prognosis.
+The amount of stromal invasion is important because it is used to determine the tumour stage (see Pathologic stage below).
+In general, less stromal invasion is associated with a better prognosis while more invasion is associated with a worse prognosis.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.